Which country is cheaper, Belgium or Austria?

 Overall, Austria is considered to offer more outdoor activities and attractions to visitors.

-Austria is famous for its exciting and adventurous outdoor activities.
+With world-famous outdoor activities, Austria attracts many visitors interested in natural scenery, exploration, and adventure.
 Most of Austria lies in the Alps and Dolomites where outdoor activities and adventures are plentiful.
 With hiking, camping, kayaking, horseback riding, rock climbing, and more, every type of visitor will love to get out into nature here, whether you seek relaxing with an epic view or experiencing an adrenaline-filled activity.
 Some of the most popular activities are wine tasting through the vineyards in the Wachau valley, hiking and mountain biking around Innsbruck, boat rides on the beautiful mountain lakes and rivers, and exploring small towns such as Hallstatt, and snow skiing in the Alps.

-Overall Austria is considered to be better for road trips, as it has more opportunities.
+Generally Austria is better for road trips, as it offers more possibilities.

 Belgium is generally not the best destination for road trips, but it has a few options.
 To see some of the small towns in the countryside, taking a road trip might be a good option.
 Since the distances between cities and towns are not large, driving can be quite quick between destinations.
 The roads are great, and having your own car means that you can see some of the small and quaint places that are not as easy to reach by train or bus.
 Don't miss some of the castles (such as in Bouillon, or the monasteries that produce beer such as the one in Rochefort.
 Keep in mind that visiting the big cities with a car is generally not recommended since parking is limited.

-Austria is an amazing family-friendly country to visit.
+As it has a large number of activities for kids, Austria is a very family-friendly destination.
 You'll find a true mix of family-friendly activities here because this country combines outdoor activities, historical attractions, and cultural activities very well.
 Kids love the hiking trails in the Alps where everyone can explore the mountains dotted with cute towns and alpine lakes.
 You can explore the ice caves in Dachstein, too.
 Everyone will also enjoy the salt mine tours near Salzburg where you can ride a mine train and zoom down the miners' slides underground.
 Or, visit Familypark Neusiedlersee, Austria's largest amusement park in Burgenland.
 You'll also find mountain coasters and toboggan runs around the Alps, such as the one at Hirschalm.
 Or see the dinosaurs at Styrassic Park.
 The famous Sound of Music Tour is also extremely popular in Salzburg because they take you to many of the filming locations of the movie.
 And don't forget about exploring Salzburg's huge fortress on the hill.
 Vienna has plenty of kid-friendly activities, too, such as the zoo, Wurstelprater amusement park, and the natural history museum.
 In the famous Schönbrunn Palace you'll also find a children's museum which lets kids dress up in period costumes and learn about imperial history.
 And in Innsbruck, take the gondola up to the Nordkette Klettersteig for the great views, and on the way down stop at the Alpenzoo to see local wildlife in a unique setting.
 Nearby is the Swarovski crystal museum, which contains various interactive experiences and also offers plenty of outdoor activities for kids including a 4-level play building.
 No matter which region or city you visit, there's so much to do for families and kids in Austria.

-Austria makes for a fun place to visit for a couple.
+Austria is a great country if you're traveling as a couple.
 From quaint mountain towns to the grand castles and palaces of the cities, couples will love exploring all corners of Austria.
 You can spend your days exploring the history in the famous cities such as Salzburg and Vienna with their grand cathedrals, palaces, and winding streets.
 Then, in the evenings, enjoy theater shows, fine dining, cultural shows, and more.
 Spend even more days exploring the mountains hiking or just relaxing on the lakes surrounded by small towns with romantic bed and breakfasts.
 Innsbruck has that perfect combination of history and the outdoors, as you can dine and shop through the old streets and hike in the mountains on the same day.
 In Salzburg, the historic cathedrals both in the city and in the surrounding towns such as Hallstatt and Mondsee are backdrops for honeymooners hiking through the mountains and dining at intimate cafes.
 In Vienna, the famous palaces and world-class museums are accompanied by glamourous balls, wine tasting tours, and Lipizzaner horse shows.
 A honeymoon trip would need at least a week to see everything, but a quick romantic getaway to one of these amazing destinations could probably be done in a weekend.
 Either way, Austria is full of romantic activities.

 Vienna: With it's Baroque architecture and classical concerts, this city is filled with romance.
 Explore the palaces, take a carriage ride, or enjoy a meal at a nice restaurant.